stuartcarnie/iCade-iOS/README.md

 property to determine the current state, or implement the `iCadeEventDelegate` protocol on your target to receive appropriate notifications.

+### Note:
+When `applicationWillResignActive:` is called, be sure to

+	[iCadeReaderView resignFirstResponder];

+When `applicationDidBecomeActive:` do the following to ensure the `iCadeReaderView` receives events again:

+	[iCadeReaderView becomeFirstResponder];

 ##License
 Copyright (C) 2011 by Stuart Carnie